- More than 325,000 residents are enrolled in Medicare in New Hampshire – about 23% of the state’s population.

 Medigap in New Hampshire

 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
 Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
 But for those who don’t, Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs (ie, coinsurance and deductible) they would otherwise have to pay if they had only Original Medicare.
-There were 98,155 New Hampshire residents with Medigap coverage as of 2018, according to data compiled by the National Association of Insurance Commissioners.
-That’s about 38 percent of the state’s Original Medicare beneficiaries (Medigap plans cannot be used with Medicare Advantage plans).
+There were 98,282 New Hampshire residents with Medigap coverage as of 2020, according to an AHIP report.

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules, with ten different plan designs (differentiated by letters, A through N).
 The benefits offered by a particular plan (Plan A, Plan F, etc.) are the same regardless of which insurer sells the plan.